-LMS, ALMS and Asian Le Mans Series winners have to run the full season to get a pre-selected entry.
 This only applies if the entry is to the same class as it was pre-selected for.
 The privilege belongs to the team and is not related to a chassis or engine make.

-The remaining 23 slots - or more, if a pre-selected entry is not taken - are given away at the organizers discretion.
+If a pre-selected entry is not taken or any spaces are available once all the WEC competitors are taken into account, the remainder of the entries is given away at the organizers discretion.

 The following is a quote from the A.C.O. regulations about their guidelines for the selection procedure of the remaining entries:

-- Teams that have competed in full in one or more of the Le Mans Series (ALMS, LMS, Asian Le Mans Series) will be given priority
+- Teams that have competed in full in one or more of the Le Mans Series (ALMS, LMS, Asian Le Mans Series)

+will be given priority

 - Entries from manufacturers have priority

 - A maximum of two cars per competitor

 - Fame of the competitor (manufacturer, factory-backed team, well-known private team, private team)

 - Previous "24 Hours of Le Mans" races

 - Competitors' record

 - Quality of the cars

 - Technical interest

 - Relationship with the A.C.O. and its environment regarding legal and financial issues

 When applying for an entry, each team has to nominate at least 1 driver per car who cannot be replaced (except in cases of force majeure).
-If such a nomiated driver is withdrawn by the team, the withdrawal will lead to the driver being removed from the list of those who can be selected for the 2011 Le Mans 24 Hours - he/she cannot change to another team!
-The entry fee for the 2011 edition of the 24h of Le Mans is a stunning 42.000 Euros.
+If such a nominated driver is withdrawn by the team, the withdrawal will lead to the driver being removed from the list of those who can be selected for the 2012 Le Mans 24 Hours - he/she cannot change to another team!